Republic of Yucatán: Armed invasion of the Peninsula

-The Mexican army arrived at the Pacabtún's farm in Mérida, where it learned that Yucatán had already prepared the defense of Mérida and had the reinforcement of eleven thousand Mayan indigenous soldiers.
-On April 24, 1843 Mexican General Peña y Barragán surrendered and agreed to withdraw his troops by sea to Tampico in the state of Tamaulipas.
+The Mexican army arrived at Pacabtún's farm near Mérida, where they learned that Yucatán had already prepared the defense of Mérida, reinforced by 11,000 Mayan indigenous soldiers.
+On April 24, 1843, Mexican General Peña y Barragán surrendered and agreed to withdraw his troops by sea to Tampico in the state of Tamaulipas.

 Rapprochement: temporary return to Mexico

 Despite the withdrawal, Santa Anna refused to recognize the independence of Yucatán and banned the entry of ships under flag of Yucatán to Mexican territory.
 He also prohibited the transit of Mexican ships to Yucatán.
 This overturned all Yucatecan trade with the mainland of Mexico, causing deep economic problems.
 Barbachano, knowing that Santa Anna was defeated in the military by Yucatán, decided to negotiate with the central government.

 Yucatán proposed several conditions to the central government.
 Santa Anna agreed to several conditions giving full autonomy to the Yucatán on December 5, 1843.
 Yucatán resumed trade with Mexico and the Republic retained its sovereignty.

-However, the situation would be short-lived.
+Second period of separation

 The Mexican government on February 21, 1844 ruled that unique rights and autonomy awarded to Yucatán were unconstitutional.
-In late 1845, the Mexican Congress revoked the Conventions of December 1843 and the Assembly of Yucatán to declare its independence on January 1, 1846.
+In late 1845, the Mexican Congress revoked the Conventions of December 1843.
+In view of this, the Assembly of Yucatán declared its independence on January 1, 1846.

-Second period of separation

-Yucatán had additional conflicts, in addition to the one with Mexico.
+Yucatán had additional conflicts besides the one with Mexico.
 Political Yucatecans were divided between the partisans of Mérida, led by Miguel Barbachano, and the partisans of Campeche, led by Santiago Méndez.
 This rivalry was so pointed that by early 1847 Yucatán had a government in both camps.
-To this should also be added a third group, the indigenous Maya, who formed the bulk of the Yucatecan military and manual labor force.
+To this should also be added a third group, the indigenous Maya peoples, who formed the bulk of the Yucatecan military and manual labor force.